MahshadSa/bookshelf-scanner/README.md

 - [ ] HEIC support via client-side conversion (iPhone exports)
 - [ ] Decade and language breakdowns alongside the country chart
 - [ ] Back up / restore the library via JSON import

+## Project history

+The initial version split this into a Python/FastAPI backend and a React frontend.
+For a single-user local tool, that meant two processes to run, Python as an installation dependency, and the same logic duplicated in both languages.
+The current version removes the backend entirely, moves persistence to IndexedDB, and consolidates the pipeline into the frontend.
+The code is now about the same length but does roughly twice as much, with one process to maintain.

 ## License